smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

             feed = download
           }
         }

     }
 ```
 We added another section called actions, in which, you guessed it, all actions reside.
 We defined our action and called it *download-departures*.
-- The type *FileTransferAction* tells SDL that it should transfer a file from one place to another without any transformation.
+- The type *FileTransferAction* tells SDLB that it should transfer a file from one place to another without any transformation.
 In our case, from a location on the web to a place on your machine.
 - With inputId and outputId, we wire this action and the two data objects together.
 - Finally, we added some metadata to our action.
 Metadata is used to select the right actions to run.
 In our case, we defined a feed called "download".
-When starting SDL, we can tell it to execute only actions corresponding to certain feeds.
+When starting SDLB, we can tell it to execute only actions corresponding to certain feeds.
 Multiple actions can be associated with the same feed.
 You can think of feeds as group of actions in your data pipeline, typically processing a data type through multiple layers.
 You can group actions together into the same feed if you want to execute them together.